List of Rebelde characters: Mía Colucci Cáceres

 In the second season, their relationship is more unified than ever, with only a few bumpy roads and short breakups.
-The couple takes a romantic trip to Cancun and grows closer when stranded in an island.
+The couple takes a romantic trip to Cancun and grows closer when stranded on an island.

 In the third season, problems hit the couple's path in the shape of Sabrina.
-Sabrina is the spoiled daughter of RBD's producer whose crush on Miguel knows no boundaries.
+Sabrina is the spoiled daughter of RBD's producer, whose crush on Miguel knows no boundaries.
 Sabrina's persistence in flirting with Miguel makes Mía jealous and puts a strain in their relationship; they eventually break up when Sabrina tells everyone she and Miguel slept together.
 In truth, Miguel got drunk and fell asleep; Sabrina snuck into his bed barely clothed and when he woke up told him they had sex.

 After their breakup, Mía grows deeply depressed.
 However, she finds comfort in her newfound friendship with Roberta, who is going through a similar rough patch with Diego and her mother.
 The two girls, who were at odds when they first met, grow close and start caring sincerely about each other.
 While struggling to come to terms with the end of her relationship with Miguel, Mía finds out that, instead of dying in a car crash like Franco told Mía, her mother is actually alive.
-Marina left her husband and toddler Mía because she was an addict, now she has recovered from her issues, she's back and wants a relationship with her daughter.
+Marina left her husband and toddler Mía because she was an addict, now she has recovered from her issues, she is back and wants a relationship with her daughter.
 At first, Mía is hurt and resentful that her father has lied to her about her mother for most of her life but eventually understands that Franco did that out of love for her trying to protect her from hurt and pain.
 Mía and Marina slowly form a relationship, bonding over the fact that Marina was also a singer when she was young, having passed her talent and love for the stage to her daughter.